Harriet was born a slave in 1820 and never achieved

 status as a teacher, businesswoman, writer or scientist.

-What she did do was make these achievements possible for
+What she did do was make these achievements possible

-necessary for these pursuits: personal liberty.
+element necessary for these pursuits: personal liberty.

 Harriet will relive her early, carefree childhood and the

-subsequent end to this at age six when she was put to work wherever and
+subsequent end to this at age six when she was put to work wherever and whenever

-whenever the master said.
+the master said.

 The love of her family kept her spirit strong as her hatred of